How the Defense Can Take the Next Step

 However, for a third consecutive week, the defense rounded into shape.
 After allowing 17 points in the first quarter, it allowed just seven for the rest of the game.
 Its performance kept what should have been an even worse blowout somewhat competitive for most of the contest.

-In an ideal world, that will mean removing their slow starts from the equation.
+In an ideal world, that would mean removing their slow starts from the equation.
 This season, the Dolphins have allowed 58 points in the first half of games compared to just 14 in the second half.

 Dolphins Defense vs. Titans Offense Overview